200 Park Avenue, New York, NY 10166-0193 USA

 Annie Motto is an associate in the New York office of Gibson, Dunn & Crutcher LLP where she currently practices in the firm’s Litigation Department, and is a member of the International Trade practice group.

-Ms. Motto advises clients on compliance with export controls (ITAR and EAR), economic sanctions, foreign investment reviews, and the Uyghur Forced Labor Prevention Act (UFLPA).
-She also defends clients before the U.S. Department of Commerce and the U.S. International Trade Commission, including preparing questionnaire responses and filings in anti-dumping and countervailing duty proceedings and sunset reviews.
+She advises clients on compliance with export controls (ITAR and EAR), economic sanctions, foreign investment reviews, and the Uyghur Forced Labor Prevention Act (UFLPA).
+Annie also defends clients before the U.S. Department of Commerce and the U.S. International Trade Commission, including preparing questionnaire responses and filings in anti-dumping and countervailing duty proceedings and sunset reviews.
 She conducts internal investigations, prepares voluntary disclosures and directed disclosure responses, and works with clients to improve their trade compliance programs.

 Illinois Institute of Technology - 2016 Juris Doctor